Skip to main content

 Yes, smart contract addresses are case-sensitive because they are encoded using the base64 algorithm.
 You can learn more about how smart contract addresses work here.

-Is the Ton Virtual Machine (TVM) EVM-compatible?
+Is the TON Virtual Machine (TVM) EVM-compatible?

 No, the TON Virtual Machine (TVM) is incompatible with the Ethereum Virtual Machine (EVM).
 TON uses an entirely different architecture: asynchronous, while Ethereum operates synchronously.